aguliyev/python_template/README.md

 ## Overview

-Template for dockerized python project with environment and entrypoint management - web, jupyter.
+Template for dockerized python project with environment and entrypoint management - web, jupyter, nginx.

 The aim is to have: